citiususc/Linguakit/README.md

 * **Entity linking** (parameter `link`): Returns a list of terms which represent Wikipedia entities.
 Besides, the input text is annotated with those terms and their links to Wikipedia.
 Requires Internet conection since it runs via Web API service.
 The output can be in two formats: `json` (default) and `xml`.

 * **Summarizer** (parameter `sum`): Returns an abstract of the input text.
 You can choose the percentage of the text to be summarized by using as option a number from 1 to 100.
 This module requires Internet conection since it runs using a Web API.
 The code was developed by Fernando Blanco Dosil when it was working in Cilenis Language Technology.

+* **Conjugator** (parameter `conj`): Returns the verb inflection if you enter the infinitive form.
+It works in three languages: Galician, Spanish and Portuguese.
+In the case of portuguese verbs, you can choose among 4 language varieties: european portuguese after the spelling agreement (`pe`), brasilian portuguese after the spelling agreement (`pb`),  european portuguese before the spelling agreement (`pen`), brasilian portuguese before the spelling agreement (`pbn`),

 ## Requirements
 * GNU/LINUX (bash + perl)